 Last year I called a meeting with the Chief Constable of Sussex Police and council leaders to discuss this issue and the Leaders of Rother District Council and Wealden District Council said they would carry out some research to look at the costs, options and implications of taking over parking enforcement.
 I am pleased that our council leaders are taking such a positive response in considering this issue.

 Following this research exercise both councils are now considering the options for civil parking enforcement for their districts.
 The options will need to be submitted to East Sussex County Council as the lead authority responsible for creating and implementing the business plan for civil parking enforcement.
 All councils want to ensure that the parking enforcement proposal will work well for residents and businesses and do not impose too much of a burden on local taxpayers.
 Rother District Council set up a Civil Parking Enforcement Task and Finish Group which has now concluded.

-April 2018: Rother District Council has now agreed to implement Civil Parking Enforcement further details on their website here
+Rother District Council has now agreed to implement Civil Parking Enforcement.
+Further details can be found here.

 This is some of the other action I have taken during this campaign:

 Within Parliament, I have lobbied for parking enforcement to become a statutory responsibility for local authorities and not the police:

 I spoke to the Roads Minister, Andrew Jones MP, on this matter in April 2017.